 - Reheat in the microwave in 20-second increments until the pasta is heated all the way through.

-I love to freeze this recipe because it makes for super easy meals anytime you want them.
-All you have to do is let the chicken and broccoli pasta cool completely, then store it in an airtight container in the freezer for up to 3 months.
+- To freeze, let the chicken and broccoli pasta cool completely, then store it in an airtight container in the freezer for up to 3 months.
 Defrost or thaw the mac and cheese fully before you reheat it.

 More Quick and Easy Pasta Recipes